Earwig Control in Connecticut & New York

 • Spring (April-May): Adults emerge and begin reproducing

-• Summer (June-August): Peak populations; nymphs develop; invasions common during hot, dry weather
+• Summer (June-August): Peak populations; invasions common during hot, dry weather

 • Fall (September-October): Seeking overwintering sites; may enter homes